PhysicalBit7/notes/docs/software-security/chapter2.md

 ## PASTA steps
 The seven steps are as follows
-1. Define business objectives
+1. **Define business objectives**
-   1. Focus on what is important to your business, understand your application or product
+Focus on what is important to your business, understand your application or product
    1. They could be driven by outside sources or internal, company could be focused on a resilient product, protecting assets and customers, or avoiding reputation risks
-2. Define the technical scope of assets and components
+2. **Define the technical scope of assets and components**
-   1. Understand the attack surface, and create a picture of what it is that you are protecting
+Understand the attack surface, and create a picture of what it is that you are protecting
    1. For each business component identify how they are configured, what dependencies they have on other internal applications, or where third party applications are used
-3. Application decomposition and identify application controls
+3. **Application decomposition and identify application controls**
-   1. Map the relationships between components
+Map the relationships between components
    1. Identify users and their roles and permissions, assets, data, services, hardware, and software
-4. Threat analysis based on threat intelligence
+4. **Threat analysis based on threat intelligence**
-   1. Research and find the credible threats that affect your industry and products, and build a threat library
+Research and find the credible threats that affect your industry and products, and build a threat library
    1. Utilize intelligence to understand the latest threats affecting your industry or products, and analyze application logs to understand the behaviors the system is recording, including attacks that existing protections have mitigated
-5. Vulnerability detection
+5. **Vulnerability detection**
-   1. Attacking stage
+Map which weaknesses will break under threats
+   1. Identify the attack surface looking for vulnerabilities and design flaws
+6. **Attack enumeration and modeling**
+This is the attacking stage
    1. Aim is to emulate the attacks that could exploit any identified weaknesses or vulnerabilities, and prove that the suspected risks to applications actually are risks, Attack Trees are recommended
-6. Risk analysis and development of countermeasures
+7. **Risk analysis and development of countermeasures**
-   1. Uses the answers from earlier stages
+Uses the answers from earlier stages
    1. What does my threat intelligence tell me about our risks in order to create countermeasures that are truly relevant to your business, product, and the actual threats you face

 ### The Benefits of PASTA Threat Modeling
 Put security at the center of the entire business, stakeholders can understand goals and the cybersecurity threats, therefore influencing decisions.
 You can get a full picture of the threats an organization may face.
 A security team can prioritize threats to mitigate